eriknyquist/addlad/README.rst

 =================

-In order to make "normal" programming activities possible with only a single operation, the first 4 array indices (0 through 3) are reserved for special purposes, and are referred to as "registers":
+In order to make "normal" programming activities possible with only a single operation, 6 specific array indices (256 through 261) are reserved for special purposes, and are referred to as "registers":

-* **array index 0: Output register** Using index 0 as the destination index will write the value at the source index to stdout.
+* **array index 256: Output register** Using index 0 as the destination index will write the value at the source index to stdout.
 Using index 0 as the source index will result in no change to the destination index.

-* **array index 1: Input register** Using index 1 as the source index will read 1 character from stdin, and then write the read value to the destination index.
+* **array index 257: Input register** Using index 1 as the source index will read 1 character from stdin, and then write the read value to the destination index.
   Using index 1 as the destination index will have no effect.

-* **array index 2: Instruction pointer increment register** Using index 2 as the destination index will add the value at the source index to the current instruction pointer value.
+* **array index 258: Instruction pointer increment register** Using index 2 as the destination index will add the value at the source index to the current instruction pointer value.
+If the value at the source index is zero, then the instruction pointer will not be changed and execution will continue normally.
 Using index 2 as the source index will result in no change to the destination index.

-* **array index 3: Instruction pointer decrement register** Using index 3 as the destination index will subtract the value at the source index from the current instruction pointer value.
+* **array index 259: Instruction pointer decrement register** Using index 3 as the destination index will subtract the value at the source index from the current instruction pointer value.
+If the value at the source index is zero, then the instruction pointer will not be changed and execution will continue normally.
 Using index 3 as the source index will result in no change to the destination index.

+* **array_index 260: Data pointer configuration register** Using index 4 as the destination
+  index will read the value at the source index and use it as the array index for all subsequent **Pointer access register (index 5)** access.
+Using index 4 as the source register will add the last written value to the value stored at the source index.

+* **array_index 261: Data pointer access register** Using index 5 as the destination
+  index will cause the last value written to the **Pointer configuration register (index 4)** to be used as the destination index instead.
+Using index 5 as the source index will cause the last value written to the **Pointer configuration register (index 4)** to be used as the source index instead.

 In addition to the registers, there are some extra details needed in order to write working ``PainStruck`` programs:

-* Array index 4 will always contain a value of 1 on program start, and all other array indices will contain a value of 0.
+* Array index 262 will always contain a value of 1 on program start, and all other array indices will contain a value of 0.

 * All array values (including registers) are 8-bit unsigned integers, so values are